Concerning toolkits 🛠 📦

 Common use cases

-generates a very simple react app that leaves you with toolkit called
+very simple react app that leaves you with toolkit called

 This covers the building, testing, and linting of your react application